decentraland/adr/docs/ADR-67-importing-wearables.md

 3. Defining the `hides`, `replace` properties for the whole wearable and along with the representations' data the `overrideHides` with `overrideReplaces` properties, solving the issue of customizing how the wearable and its representations hide or replace other wearables.
 4. Adding the `collectionId` property to specify in which collection the wearable should be imported to.

+Additionally, the new schema removes the `assetType` and `menuBarIcon` as the `assetType` is not required anymore because of the file being named `wearable.json` for the only purpose of configuring a wearable and the `menuBarIcon` is moved to another file for its configuration o the SDK side.

-The following example shows how a wearable could be described using the new `asset.json` format:
+The following example shows how a wearable could be described using the new `wearable.json` format:

 ```json
 {